tejaboy/EVLock/README.md

 ## License

-This project is licensed under the ...
+This project is licensed under the GNU General Public License 3.0 - see the [LICENSE.md](https://github.com/tejaboy/EVLock/blob/master/LICENSE) file for more details.